-The U.S. Department of Health and Human Services (HHS) on Friday released for comment long-awaited mandatory hair-testing guidelines to screen drivers for drugs.
+The U.S. Department of Health and Human Services (HHS) on Friday released for comment long-awaited mandatory guidelines for the use of hair-testing to screen drivers for drugs.

 The proposed Mandatory Guidelines for Federal Workplace Drug Testing Programs using Hair (HMG) “will allow federal executive branch agencies to collect and test a hair specimen as part of their drug testing programs.”
 But it limits hair testing use to applicants for federal testing designated positions and for random testing, according to HHS.